emperorofmars/nna_unity/readme.md

 ### Stage 1: MVP
 Parse decently featured VR avatars from `*.nna.fbx` files in Unity.
 Some resources like animator controllers or materials will be mapped by name from the Unity project.

-The 'export from Blender, drag into Unity and get a ready to upload VR avatar' experience is generally there, but the file depends on resources in the Unity project.
+The 'export from Blender, drag into Unity, and get a ready to upload VR avatar' experience is generally there, but the file depends on resources in the Unity project.

 #### TODO
 * More constraint types.